-- → Mary Elizabeth married John Caine, a mariner, in Michael in 1865.
+- Mary Elizabeth married John Caine, a mariner, in Michael in 1865.
 Early in the marriage, they lived with her parents, Thomas and Mary Elizabeth.
 However, like so many others, they soon left the island to settle in the UK.
-They had five children, three born on the Isle of Man and then two in the UK: John Thomas, Ernest William, Francis Philip, Mary Elizabeth, Robert Charles C. Mary Elizabeth's husband, John Caine, died at sea on 27th October 1900, aged 63. - → John Thomas married Jane Stowell in 1880.
+They had five children, three born on the Isle of Man and then two in the UK: John Thomas, Ernest William, Francis Philip, Mary Elizabeth, Robert Charles C. Mary Elizabeth's husband, John Caine, died at sea on 27th October 1900, aged 6318. - John Thomas married Jane Stowell in 1880.
 In 1881, this young couple was living in the same house as cousin Agnes Eleanor Mylrea, daughter of Philip.
 Agnes had married Flaxney Stowell, also in 1880, and John Thomas's wife, Jane, was Flaxney's sister.

-John Thomas became a corn dealer, influenced no doubt by his father's profession as a corn miller and he was also the managing owner of two sailing vessels Prince Edward and Saint Mary.
-John Thomas died in July 1893 when his son Thomas was just 11 years old, the same year that the Saint Mary foundered and sank in the Irish Sea after a collision on the night of 30th November.
-His son Thomas Mylrea was presumably the 17 year old boy living with Edward Stowell in Castletown in 1901, described by Edward as his nephew and working as a joiner/carpenter.
-The boy's mother, Jane, had died in 1900. - → William married Elizabeth Horsley in 1877 in Barrow, in the Forshaw St Primitive Methodist Chapel.
+John Thomas became a corn dealer, influenced no doubt by his father's profession as a corn miller.
+He was also the managing owner of two sailing vessels - Prince Edward and Saint Mary19.
+John Thomas died in July 1893 when his son Thomas was just 11 years old.
+He drowned when the Saint Mary foundered and sank in the Irish Sea after a collision at night on the 30th November.
+His son Thomas was presumably the 17-year-old boy living with Edward Stowell in Castletown in 1901, described by Edward as his nephew and working as a joiner/carpenter.
+The boy's mother, Jane, died in 1900 and in 1904, Thomas married Margaret Elizabeth (Bessie) Bell in Liverpool.
+A few months later, she died, and is buried in the Malew cemetery along with Edward and his family.
+Just months after Bessie's death, Thomas migrated to the USA on the RMS Campania.
+He made a new life for himself, still working as a carpenter, marrying Bertha Margaret Thomas in 2007, and having two daughters Helen Margaret (1905) and Elsie B. (1913).
+This family made their home in Oklahoma.